Microshak/MicroNotes/Regulations/GDPR.md

 1. Rights
    1. Right to Information
-      - Customer can ask what informtion you have, why you have it, and who you are sharing it with.
+      - Customer can ask what information you have, why you have it, and who you are sharing it with.
       - example loans
    1. Right to be forgotten
-      - Right for customer to ask for deletion of data.  as long as retention is not appicable with other laws.
+      - Right for customer to ask for deletion of data.  as long as retention is not applicable with other laws.

-   1. Right to Data Porability
+   1. Right to Data Portability
       - Customer can view their data
    1. Right to rectification
       - Customer can edit their data if inaccurate
-   1. Right to withdraw concent
+   1. Right to withdraw consent

    1. Right to object
       - While the customer is in court they can have certain processing stopped
    1. Right to object to automated processing
       - If for example a loan is being processed the customer can request that there is no automated processing
   1. Consent
-      - If non-legitimate then clear and explicit concent must be given
+      - If non-legitimate then clear and explicit consent must be given
   1. Personal Data Breach
       - Maintain a Data Breach Register
       - Inform people within 72 hours
   1. Privacy by design
       - RBAC
-      - Principle of least privledges
+      - Principle of least privileges
   1. Data Protection Impact Assessment
      - Describe Project
      - Identify Risks
-     - Identiry Complience
+     - Identify Compliance
      - Identify risk mitigation